-Growing awareness of the global dominance of the military economy and its vast climate impacts brings hope as we see new avenues for easing our crisis.
+We are slowly becoming aware of the global dominance of the military economy: of wars and their vast climate impacts.
+This brings us hope, as we see new avenues for easing our crisis.

-United action by a global coalition would, all at once: illuminate the military causes of climate change, the diplomacy alternatives to war, and initiate world-wide action to outlaw war.
+United action by a global coalition could, all at once: illuminate the military causes of climate change, the diplomacy alternatives to war, initiate world-wide action to outlaw war.

-Although it takes a year or more to actually address the General Assembly, the announcement alone, of such a global coalition appealing to the UN, would make global news and get the word out quickly.
-With a great many organizations participating, and given the crisis, the UN General Assembly may speed the process.
-Many groups already have networks spanning the globe, so a rapid response is possible.
+Although it may take a year or more to actually address the General Assembly, the announcement alone, of such a global coalition petitioning the UN, would make global news.
+Many organizations already have networks spanning the globe, so a rapid response is possible.

 A Global Coalition

-of Indigenous Peoples (who suffer conventional war and extreme weather disproportionately), young people, peace and civil society organizations, medical and scientific bodies, can petition several United Nations agencies.
+of Indigenous Peoples, young people, migrant associations, peace and civil society organizations, medical and scientific bodies, can petition several United Nations agencies.

 UN General Assembly:

-1: Request that the UN Intergovernmental Panel on Climate Change count global military emissions and include them in their analyses and Reports;
+* to require the UN IPCC include global military emissions in their analyses and Reports;

 “An international treaty protecting natural ecosystems, the United Nations Convention on Environmental Modification was signed in 1977 after the Vietnam War.
 In this conflict, the military had deliberately targeted the environment as a strategy of war: more than two million acres of forest were levelled and denuded; another five million acres of land were left contaminated and unproductive because of toxic chemicals such as ‘Agent Orange’” (Bertell, p45).

-4: Request all nations suspend geoengineering and chemtrails subject to transparent public information and oversight;
+**** to request all nations to suspend geoengineering and chemtrails subject to transparent public information and oversight;

 - ENMOD conference: The ENMOD Convention requires periodic conferences to ensure the provisions of the agreement are met.
 These are convened under the auspices of the International Committee of the Red Cross at the request of States Parties; when considering beneficial ENMOD effects, international organizations can be included.